raoul2000/yii2-workflow/guide/about-workflows.md

 When you use *sendToStatus()* it is not required to save the model for the *SimpleWorkflowBehavrior* to enter in action.
 A call to
 *sendToStatus()* will perform following tasks :

-- retrieve the current status value
+- retrieve the current status
 - find a transition between the current status and the one passed as argument
 - if such a transition exists, ensure that it can be used, that it is valid
-- on success, apply the transition and update the *status* attribute owned by the Post model
+- on success, apply the transition and update the `status` attribute owned by the Post model

-**_sendToStatus()_ actually performs the transition : the model leaves it current status and goes to the new one.** It is equivalent to status attribute assignement and model being saved.
+**_sendToStatus()_ actually performs the transition : the model leaves it current status and goes to the new one.** It is equivalent to `status` attribute assignement and model being saved.

 In the example below, the output is the same as before, without having to invoke *save()*.